muety/wakapi/README.md

 Optionally, you can set up a [client-side proxy](https://github.com/muety/wakapi/wiki/Advanced-Setup:-Client-side-proxy) in addition.

 ## 🔧 Configuration Options
-You can specify configuration options either via a config file (default: `config.yml`, customziable through the `-c` argument) or via environment variables.
+You can specify configuration options either via a config file (default: `config.yml`, customizable through the `-c` argument) or via environment variables.
 Here is an overview of all options.

 | YAML Key / Env.
 Variable    | Default      | Description                                                         |
 |-----------------------------|--------------|---------------------------------------------------------------------|